 This almost became a Christian blog

-Until I recently established an editorial schedule of writing about each of the four essential life connections at least twice a month, I found myself gravitating towards writing about my spiritual journey more often than any other topic.
+Until I recently established an editorial schedule of writing about each of the four essential life connections regularly, I found myself gravitating towards writing about my spiritual journey more often than any other topic.
 Blog gurus suggest the more clearly you define your niche, the more successful you will be, so I was tempted to turn this into a Christian blog with its primary focus on sharing what I was learning about strengthening our connection with God (and God made manifest in Christ).
 That would have been easier and simpler.

 But life isn’t that easy or simple.